dapr/python-sdk/dapr/README.md

 > WIP - Porting from [dotnet-sdk](https://github.com/dapr/dotnet-sdk) to python
 >
-> Dapr core team does not have the official plan to support the equivalent features of dotnet/java sdks, except for the auto-generated gRPC client. but we're always welcoming any contribution.
+> Dapr core team does not have the official plan to support python-sdk now, except for the auto-generated gRPC client. but we're always welcoming any contribution.

 ## Structures of Python SDK